depend_on_referenced_packages

 Common fixes

-#Whether the dependency should be a regular dependency or dev dependency
+Whether the dependency should be a regular dependency or dev dependency

 depends on whether the package is referenced from a public library (one

-), or only private libraries, (such as one
+under either lib or bin), or only private libraries, (such as one

-under test
+under test).

 If the package is referenced from at least one public library, then add a

-regular dependency on the package to the pubspec.yaml
+regular dependency on the package to the pubspec.yaml file under the

-dependencies
+dependencies field:

 dependencies: